 fullDescription property

-A rule object SHOULD contain a property named fullDescription whose value is a string that describes the rule.
+A rule object SHOULD contain a property named fullDescription whose value is a string containing a message with that describes the rule.
+The message MAY either be a plain text message (§3.10.2) or a message with formatting (§3.10.3).

 The fullDescription property SHOULD, as far as possible, provide details sufficient to enable resolution of any problem indicated by the result.